 I was struck by this conclusion in part because I remembered a similar conversation I’d once heard about good and bad acting.
 Good acting, some older, better actors told me, is always about the other person, while bad acting is about yourself.
 Good acting is truly listening to your scene partner, and then trying your very best to answer in turn.
 Bad acting is admiring your own performance and ignoring everything else.
 It is reducing your scene partner to some primitive thing to be placed on a shelf, shutting out others until they are no longer able to bear witness to you.

 I hope I can be a good actor.
 And a dancer.
 And a mime.
 And a puppeteer.
 I want to.
 I’m really trying.
-This year, I've begun to think that puppets can help all of it — these are high stakes we're dealing with, but it’s hard to take yourself too seriously while wearing finger puppets, and I think that’s a great thing to remember.
+This year, I've begun to think that puppets can help all of it — these are high stakes we're dealing with, but it’s hard to take yourself too seriously while wearing little monkeys on your fingers, and I think that’s a great thing to remember.
 Just for fun, when returning to the States, for the first time I tried putting “puppeteer” under the occupational heading on my disembarkation card.
 When I gave it to the woman at the booth, she saw what I’d written, chuckled, and asked, “So, what’s that like?”

 “It’s nice,” I replied.
 “You get to make funny sounds.”